darchr/hpc-workloads/lsms/updates.md

    - Check memory usage and thread synchronization.
    - Review the MPI setup and configuration.
 3. Explore running the code on a **GPU-enabled machine** to evaluate performance improvements.

+## Update from Last Issue
+- Found out why speedup was not there: according to the code, you can only use less than or equal to the number of cores as `num_atoms`.
+- **Segmentation fault** is no longer occurring when running based on the above constraint.
+- Successfully ran the code in a **GPU setup** and observed significant speedup in the system.

+#### Performance Comparisons:
+- **1 interaction, 2 atoms, 1 CPU:** 19:30
+- **1 interaction, 2 atoms, 2 CPUs:** 13:04
+- **5 interactions, 2 atoms, with GPU:** 40.30 sec
+- **28 interactions, 2 atoms, with GPU:** 214.55 sec